 Simple To Make

 The recipe is super simple too, there’s just a few tips you need to know to get the cake out of the tin successfully to produce a photo ready cake.
-(You can also read my tips on lining cakes of any shape – go to article).
+(You can also read my tips on lining cakes of any shape – go to Lining Cake Tins lesson).
 Full instructions given in the recipe below.

 Note On Ingredients